How does Parkinson's progress?

 Many of the symptoms can be treated or managed with medication and therapies.

 Many people with Parkinson's lead active and fulfilling lives.
 An important part of coping with Parkinson's is understanding how it affects you and how to work around it.

 It may not always be easy to maintain a positive outlook, especially immediately after diagnosis, but we can give you help and support.

 Can you die from Parkinson's?

-However, some of the more advanced symptoms can lead to increased disability and poor health, which can make someone more vulnerable to infection.
-For some people, infections or other health problems can be serious and possibly life-threatening.
+But, some of the more advanced symptoms can lead to increased disability and poor health, which can make someone more vulnerable to infection.